soxueren/atsd/administration/corrupted-zookeeper.md

  /opt/atsd/hbase/bin/hbase shell
 ```

-The console should start, execute the `list` command:
+The console should start.
+Execute the `list` command:

 ```sh
  list
 ```

-The output should be a list of tables, close the console:
+The output should be a list of tables.
+Close the console:

 ```sh
  exit